• Free Stuff

 One Final Thought

-I truly hope you never have to use any of these resources.
+I honestly hope you never need to use any of these resources.

-And if you need help in more than one area of your life, don’t get overwhelmed.
-Don’t feel like you have to solve everything at once.
+And if you need help in more than one area (rent, food, medical bills, childcare) don’t get overwhelmed.

 How much time do you have?